KRISHNAKUMARPS2002/Tubiefy/README.md

 - **Struggles**: Faced challenges with fetching APIs.
 - **Learnings**: Gained experience with Material-UI and RapidAPI extension usage in VS Code, and learned fetching data from public APIs.
 - **Improvements**: Should work more on responsiveness for small devices.

+## Deployment
+The project is deployed and accessible at [https://relaxed-meringue-682afd.netlify.app](https://relaxed-meringue-682afd.netlify.app).

 ## Available Scripts
 In the project directory, you can run: